MicrosoftDocs/visualstudio-docs/docs/test/test-explorer-faq.md

 **Why don't my tests run in Visual Studio 2017 version 15.8, even though they're discovered?**

 All test projects must include their .NET test adapter NuGet reference in their .csproj file.
-If they don't, the following test output appears on the project if discovery by a test adapter extension starts after a build, or if the user tries to run the selected tests:
+If they don't, the following test output appears on the project if discovery by a test adapter extension starts after a build, or if you try to run the selected tests:

-**Test project {} does not reference any .NET NuGet adapter.
+> **Test project {} does not reference any .NET NuGet adapter.
 Test discovery or execution might not work for this project.
 It is recommended to reference NuGet test adapters in each .NET test project in the solution.**

 Instead of using test adapter extensions, projects are required to use test adapter NuGet packages.
 This requirement greatly improves performance and causes fewer problems with continuous integration.
 Read more about the deprecation of .NET test adapter extensions in the [release notes](/visualstudio/releasenotes/vs2017-relnotes-v15.8#testadapterextension).